ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 The first sections of this article form the ai-peer review prompt completed by adding the ai-response section and conclusion.
 Mathematical multiverse theorists can modify prompt section to test variations to Standard Model conjectures and Beyond Standard Model further variations towards computationally reproducing observed human-ai experienced 4D spacetime universe.

+**1. Introduction**

-**Introduction.
-Greek Natural Philosophy 300BC to 2024AD Resolved: Particles are Fields**
+Greek Natural Philosophy 300BC to 2024AD Resolved: Particles are Fields

 ![The School of Athens](TheSchoolofAthens.png)